Let’s start a conversation!

 The danger is not that the process is old.
 The danger is that the process is no longer examined.

 Strata environments change constantly.
 Systems evolve.
 Legislation updates.
-Interest rates shift.
 Audit expectations tighten.
 Staff change.
-What was once acceptable can slowly become incorrect, non compliant, or misleading without anyone noticing a clear breaking point.
+What was once acceptable can slowly become incorrect, non-compliant, or misleading without anyone noticing a clear breaking point.

 When a process is repeated without review, three things tend to happen: